maxwellito/breaklock/readme.md

 Hopefully this game (codebase included) will drive you mad.

 The goal of this project was the discover progressive Web apps with service workers, and play with Webpack.
-Also because the tube is quite boring, especially the Central line on peak time.
+Also to entertain because the tube is quite boring, especially the Central line on peak time.

-If you like this game, you must convince 3 people to like to, who will have to convince 3 other people...  and this project will turn into the first OSS sect.
-Also, if you hate it, you must convince 3 people to hate too, who will have to convince 3 other people...
+If you like this game, you must convince 3 people to like it, who will have to convince 3 other people...  and this project will turn into the first OSS sect.
+Also, if you hate it, you must convince 3 people to hate it, who will have to convince 3 other people...

 ## Contribute

 Contributions are welcome, especially pull-requests.
 There are a lot of ideas to implement, but less people when it come to code.
 This is why **issues are for bugs only**.